 - Stores the state of your deployments, plans, and other operational data.
-If this cluster is not available, there will be several unexpected behaviors in the Cloud UI, such as stale or wrong status indicators for deployments, allocators, runners, and more.
+If this cluster is not available, there will be several unexpected behaviors in the Cloud UI, such as stale or wrong status indicators for deployments, allocators, hosts, and more.

 Logging and metrics -

 As part of an ECE environment, a Beats sidecar with Filebeat and Metricbeat is installed on each ECE host.
 The logs and metrics collected by those beats are indexed in the

 logging-and-metricscluster.
 This includes ECE service logs, such as proxy logs, director logs, and more.
 It also includes hosted deployments logs, security cluster audit logs, and metrics, such as CPU and disk usage.
 Data is collected from all hosts.
 This information is critical in order to be able to monitor ECE and troubleshoot issues.
 You can also use this data to configure watches to alert you in case of an issue, or machine learning jobs that can provide alerts based on anomalies or forecasting.

 When you enable the user management feature, you trigger the creation of a third system cluster named

 security.
 This cluster stores all security-related configurations, such as native users and the related native realm, integration with SAML or LDAP as external authentication providers and their role mapping, and the realm ordering.
 The health of this cluster is critical to provide access to the ECE Cloud UI and REST API.
 To learn more, check Configure role-based access control.
 Beginning with Elastic Cloud Enterprise 2.5.0 the